Mpv (media player): Interface and graphical front-ends

-Like the original MPlayer, mpv is still primarily a command-line application although it has a more advanced user interface than MPlayer that can use not only the keyboard but also the mouse for mpv’s on screen controller (OSC).
-However, this OSC is still not a full-featured GUI, and there are a number of front-ends available, which use GUI widgets for Qt, GTK, or some other widget toolkit to give mpv a more complete graphical interface.
+Like the original MPlayer, mpv is still primarily a command-line application.
+However, it also has a basic on-screen controller (OSC) to permit limited mouse control; this OSC is still not a full-featured GUI, and there are a number of graphical front-ends available, which use GUI widgets for Qt, GTK, or other toolkits to provide a more complete UI.

-The following are all open source front-ends of mpv (based on "libmpv" or the command-line version of mpv) which try to provide more features and more user-friendly interface than mpv, and/or better integration with various operating systems or desktop environments.
+The following are some open source front-ends of mpv (based on "libmpv" or the command-line version of mpv) which try to provide more features and a more user-friendly interface than mpv, and/or better integration with various operating systems or desktop environments.